dilemmafixer19895/notes/README.md

 To be successful in programming, it is essential to have a solid foundation in computer science concepts, such as data structures, algorithms, software engineering, etc. Additionally, being able to communicate effectively with colleagues, clients, or team members is crucial for problem-solving and collaboration.
  - 来自NLP

+# 2024-02-11
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can keep track of your code and collaborate with others more effectively.
+Always strive to write clean, readable,and modular code, as this will make it easier for you and others to maintain and add to your project.
+Don't be afraid to ask for help or to learn new skills, because this is what will keep you progressing in the world of programming.
+Remember that continuous learning and adaptation are the keys to success in this ever-changing field.